Skip advert

 During our testing, we also found that the driving position in the X-Trail isn’t quite as commanding as the Kia Sorento’s.
 The C-pillars are relatively thick, and the rear side windows are small, so visibility is a little compromised, and you’ll be utilising the standard reversing camera to compensate for this.

 We found that the smartphone charging shelf is big enough for even the largest of smartphones.
-The glovebox isn’t particularly roomy, however, the door bins are a decent size.
-The latter lack any kind of carpeted inserts that could stop items from rattling around while you're driving.
+The glovebox isn’t particularly roomy, but the door bins are a decent size.
+The latter isn’t carpeted to stop items from rattling around while you're driving, though

 Advertisement - Article continues below